AgWISE-EiA/AgWISE-generic/07_documentation/readme.txt

-this folder contains all the AgWISE documentation files
+this folder contains all the AgWISE documentation script files